 1 Shut down the computer.
 Disconnect the power cord and other cables from the machine.
 Move the computer to a flat work surface.

-2 Use the Phillips screwdriver to remove the case screws on the back of the computer that secure the access panel cover.
+2 Use the Phillips screwdriver to remove the case screws on the back of the computer that secures the access panel cover.
 Slide the panel cover off the PC and keep it in reserve.
 On some machines, you may have to remove the entire case cover if it doesn’t have a panel that allows you to access the motherboard.

 3 Slide the antistatic wrist strap over one arm.
 Clip the other end of the strap to a metal surface inside the computer case.